 Hey folks! – Daniel here!
-I’m one of two cousin co-founders bringing our unique Alternative Eco-Cabin Concept to the Isle of Cumbrae in early 2022.
+I’m one of two cousin co-founders bringing our unique Alternative Eco-Cabin Concept to the Isle of Cumbrae in summer 2022.

 I’ll be taking you on a deep dive into this next-generation tourist accommodation concept, what it’s all about, and our journey so far in developing it.